 You might choose your selections using statistics as a strong basis, while also adding in your personal opinions about how teams will perform in certain circumstances.
 These may be when you think a team is improving or when key players are missing, etc.

-Example 1: Chelsea have an excellent record at home against Arsenal, winning three of their last five games.
+Example 1: Chelsea has an excellent record at home against Arsenal, winning three of their last five games.
 They come into the match in form and the bookies offer a Chelsea win at even-money.

 Example 2: Manchester United have won two of their last six away games against Manchester City, and the bookies are offering 2/1 about a Manchester United win.